GeoSensorWebLab/D162-WMS/README.markdown

 TODO: How to use this server, and a link to a production server

+Note: When adding the server to QGIS, make sure "Ignore GetMap/GetTile URI reported in capabilities" is checked.

 ## Deployment to Production Server

 TODO: Explain how to deploy this service to an internet-facing server